fasiha/texshade-py/README.md

 So let us ask what the Fourier transform of an array containing evaluations of the radial function

 $$L(r) = {}_{1}F_2([α / 2 + 1], [1, α / 2 + 2], -(r ⋅ π / 2)^2).$$
-We use the maximum of the integral in the Hankel transform is $m=π$.
-Recall we use "l" and "L" for "Laplacian": $L(r)$ is the Fourier transform of the fractional-Laplacian $l(f) = |f|^α$.
+We use the maximum of the integral in the Hankel transform is \\(m=π\\).
+Recall we use "l" and "L" for "Laplacian": \\(L(r)\\) is the Fourier transform of the fractional-Laplacian \\(l(f) = |f|^α\\).

 We do this in the code snippet below: we evaluate the above generalized hypergeometric function on a 200×200 array of radii.
-We assume the array's horizontal and vertical axes run from -100 to 99, i.e., assuming one pixel spacing for each element, compute each element's radius $r$, and evaluate $L(r)$.
+We assume the array's horizontal and vertical axes run from -100 to 99, i.e., assuming one pixel spacing for each element, compute each element's radius \\(r\\), and evaluate \\(L(r)\\).
 Then we look at its 2D FFT, which will be all-real because the input is symmetric.
 (Recall that in general, the Fourier transform of a real vector will contain complex entries but be conjugate-symmetric about the origin.
 The Fourier transform will contain zero imaginary components only if its input was symmetric about the origin.)

 ```py
 # export math-hankel.py